adamtheturtle/LetterTap/README.md

 ------------------------

 * Fix FOUC
-* Deal with long typed words and sentences
 * User testing to determine whether it needs a "Tap to Start" option
 * User testing to determine whether it needs a  space option